rohitk-10/eln1_workflow/README.md

 * Can be run in a few different ways:
 1. Selecting sources most suitable for LR:
 	- Set "write_out" = True to write output
+	- Set workflow_iter = False - You don't wait to use output from a previous iteration of the flowchart.
+As you are running the flowchart for the first time to find the most suitable sources for LR calibration, this is the appropriate choice.
 	- When prompted by code, press "y" to find sources most suitable for LR

-	- Output will be in workflow_iter_N/ directory
+	- Output will be in workflow_iter_N/ directory where N corresponds to the Nth time that the output is written

 2. Selecting sources that need to be send to visual analysis
 	- Set "write_out" = True to write output